“How do you create an impactful message that is attractive to the masses? How often should a business refresh its message?”

 Segmenting your audience and delivering relevant content for each segment can help.
 The smaller and more niche your audience is, the easier it is to create unique content for them.

-Support home base with 3 positive points, reasons to believe.
+Support home base with 3 positive points, and reasons to believe.

 Your Message Map enables you to say what’s in it for customers?
 And give them 3 reasons to believe your home base.